RicoCelsius/PyGrid/README.md

 - Use PM2 to manage the process.
 - Use FTX exchange, you can get 0% maker fee when you are staking 25 FTT.

+Tested on:
+- FTX with 0% fee
+- Binance, pay fee with BNB

 Bug reports will be appreciated.